Enanthate, Cypionate Dosage

-Testosterone injections aren't generally discussed as a first line treatment option when starting therapy.
+Testosterone injections aren't generally discussed as a first line treatment option when starting replacement therapy.

-However the marketing efforts of pharmaceutical companies are quite effective at influencing your doctor's prescribing habits away from the older and more effective injections/shots.
+However the marketing efforts of pharmaceutical companies are quite effective at influencing your doctor's prescribing habits away from the older and more effective treatments.

 A Superior Form of Treatment